 Anticipation and Smooth Driving

 Accelerating aggressively consumes a lot of fuel but doesn’t reduce transit time significantly.
 Also, the more hard braking done, more is the loss of built-up kinetic energy.
 On the other hand, it takes a lot less energy to maintain a more or less constant speed.
 When starting, I accelerate very gently and once I build up enough momentum, I maintain a constant speed, depending on the traffic and road condition, with a light foot on the gas pedal.
 I try to anticipate the road ahead as much as possible and avoid unnecessary fluctuations in speed.
 If your car has cruising ability, use it on the highway to maintain a constant speed.

 Once I decide to stop ahead, I don’t waste the momentum by braking, instead I release the gas pedal a good distance before and let the frictional forces slow down the car.
-For example, before a traffic stop which I can see from a distance turning red, I simply take my foot off the gas pedal and let the car come to a stop naturally.
-However, a brief brake input is highly advisable here because it will turn on the brake lights alerting the cars behind!
-Press just a bit and release, I say.
+For example, before a traffic stop which I can see from a distance turning red, I simply take my foot off the gas pedal and let the car come to a stop naturally – a brief brake input is advisable here as it will turn on the brake lights alerting the cars behind.

 Three second rule